38 Clever Ways to Repurpose Old Kitchen Items

 Ceramic Plate Mosaic to make a Decorative Tray

-34. Butterfly Whisk
+31. Butterfly Whisk

-To make a butterfly, shape a wire whisk into a butterfly shape.
-Snip one of the whisk loops with wire cutters and curl the ends with needle-nose pliers to make the antennae.
-Next, use 28-gauge stainless steel wire (from the hardware store or link to it here on Amazon) to wrap the whisk with colorful beads.
+Upcycle a wire whisk into butterfly art for your garden.
+To make one, snip one of the whisk loops in the center with wire cutters and curl the ends with needle-nose pliers to make the antennae.
+Next, string 28-gauge stainless steel wire (from the hardware store or link to it here on Amazon) and wrap the whisk with colorful beads.

 Above picture shows how a finished butterfly made out of a whisk with beads strung across in blue and shades of red.
 Bottom picture shows a wire whisk.